Chapter 34

 The angle I’m looking for will be 43° right… about… NOW!

 After aligning my gauntlet, I released my grappling hook.
 I thought I had everything in hand, but I was wrong.
 I didn’t equate the time for the hook to cross the distance and latch on.
 As I struck the floor feet first, I felt a bone snap in my left ankle.
 My mind hazed with a static of pain.
-Even with my developed pain tolerance, I would have lost my spell if not for that single Vell worth of Mind Myst.
+Even with my developed pain tolerance, I would have lost my spell if not for that single Vell worth of Distortion Myst to boost my mental power.
 It was also thanks to the myst that I was aware of my hook taking anchor on the floor just past Rose.
 Without skipping a beat, I dropped to my ass and activated the retraction of my gauntlet again.
 I pulled myself, sliding across the floor feet first, as if riding an invisible sled, snatching the shirt from my mouth with my right hand, even if the reach was only just barely with the force of the pull from the tactical gauntlet on that hand.
 Now that I could see Rose, I could tell that she was both confused by my tactics and ready for anything.
 She held a long sword in her right hand, and that water whip extended from her left.

 I shaped the spell even as I zipped along the smooth stone floor.
 As I drew near, I saw Rose winding up for a chop, and I dearly hoped that she was not aiming for my neck.
 I doubted Tess could remount my head to my neck, and necromancy wasn’t exactly legal or ethical, for that matter.